 The laws, as Muzaffar says, are simply too outdated to account for modern day crimes.
 This verdict, she's sure, will be harmful for not just women, but all marginalized people on the internet.

 DiNovo says that since people live online now, it's common sense that women should be able to occupy that space without expecting to be abused every few minutes.

-"If, anytime you're on social media, that means you open yourself up to a world of abuse, is that okay?
-And, quite frankly, the fact that women are much more the subject of this than men, is that okay?"
+"If, anytime you're on social media, that means you open yourself up to a world of abuse, is that OK?
+And, quite frankly, the fact that women are much more the subject of this than men, is that OK?"

 I ask DiNovo how to deal with this going forward if the justice system won't take responsibility for it.
 She says she's still processing, but she floats the idea of introducing a new bill to address online harassment of and verbal violence toward women.
 She also said people could potentially be charged with hate speech for harassing others online.
 Either way, she says, the bar has to be set a lot higher than the threat of physical violence.

 Once again, a man's "freedom of expression" trumps a woman's right to feel safe and secure.

 And once again, it's been proven that Canada's justice system cannot be expected to serve women.
 As usual, it's going to be up to women to find a way to fix the mess.